 What is Sober October? – Everything You Need To Know

 If you think you are beginning to develop an issue with alcohol, be it cycles of abuse like binge drinking, or a dependency where you feel like you need at least one drink every day just to get by, give us a call at Resurgence.
-We have many inpatient treatments and outpatient treatment options for alcohol rehab care.
+We have many inpatient treatments and outpatient treatment options for drug rehab near Riverside.
 It is never too soon to assess whether drugs or alcohol are having a negative impact on your life.

 Is Sober October The New Dry January?

-No matter what your goal is, to be healthier in general, to step back and assess your drinking habits, or even to raise money and awareness for a cause, any month of the year will really do just fine.
+No matter what your goal is, to be healthier in general, to step back and assess your drinking habits, or even to raise money and awareness for a cause like drug rehab, any month of the year will really do just fine.
 Dry January was often a go-to for people as the prior six weeks of holidays that many people around the world celebrate often cause us to overindulge in both food and drink.
 Similarly, summertime in the northern hemisphere is another part of the year when counting calories, and drinks, often goes out the window.
 Thus Sober October can be a good way to shake off some of that warm weather intake, while also living a little healthier before the holidays sweep us up again.
+For those looking for more structured support in their journey towards sobriety, a drug rehab near Palo Alto can provide the necessary guidance and resources.

 What Are The Rules of Sober October?